56 Notable alumni of

 - Enrolled in Middle Tennessee State University

-- Studied literary studies and sound technology
+- Studied literary studies and sound engineering

 - Occupations